giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-3.md

 - Mocha and Chai for testing
 - [Testdouble](https://www.npmjs.com/package/testdouble) for module mocking

-> **Gotcha**: as I said in the introduction, all major test runners today support JSM, except for Jest that only has experimental support.
+> **Gotcha**: as I said in the introduction, all major test runners today support ESM, except for Jest that only has experimental support.

-> **Gotcha**: the only mocking library that supports mocking JSM modules is currently TestDouble.
+> **Gotcha**: the only mocking library that supports mocking ESM modules is currently TestDouble.

 Let's start exploring the package, tool by tool.
 We'll start with the most important of them, ESLint.

-### ESlint configuration for Node.js JSM
+### ESlint configuration for Node.js ESM

-ESlint already supports JSM well because a lot of code is already using JSM via Babel or TypeScript.
+ESlint already supports ESM well because a lot of code is already using ESM via Babel or TypeScript.
 But there is one aspect it doesn't yet support, and that is top-level await.
 If you're not using top-level await, then just go ahead and use whatever ESLint configuration you already have.
 Just don't forget to use `sourceType: "module"`.